stcorp/harp/doc/conventions/global_attributes.rst

 ``history`` string (optional)
   This attribute is used by all HARP tools to keep a trace of the operations performed on a product.
 Each time a command is performed on a HARP file the full command line is appended to this attribute (using a newline separator between commands).
+The command line is prepended by the current UTC time and the version of HARP (using the format ``YYY-MM-DDThh:mm:ssZ [harp-x.y] <command line>``).
 This usage is in line with the general netCDF conventions for this attribute.

 ``source_product`` string (optional)
   This attribute will hold the name of the original product in case the HARP file was converted using ``harpconvert``.